About Snowden Flood

 At Peter Marino Architects we worked on projects such as the Four Seasons Hotels, Louis Vuitton, Dior and Chanel Stores as well as in the private homes of some very well-known people.
 When you work with clients like this, compromise is not an option and they expect - and get - absolute perfection.
 That very much informs my approach to making my products.
 Quality was the only common denominator.

-Inspiration comes from everywhere.... from junk shops, art galleries, books, magazines, car boot sales, fairgrounds.
-As I said previously, quality is really important to me, which is one of the reasons I make most of my products in small batches.
-A lot of thought and care goes into each product that a happy customer walks out of my shop with.
-In a world of cheap and throwaway mass-produced goods, I want my work and that of the other designers I sell in my studio shop, to both excite and delight by the evident thought, care and quality of what we can offer."
+Inspiration comes from everywhere.... from antique shops, art galleries, books, magazines, museums.
+As I said previously, quality is really important to me, which is one of the reasons the relationship with the maker is so key to me.
+A lot of thought and care goes into each product that I make.
+In a world of cheap and throwaway mass-produced goods, I want my work to both excite and delight by the evident thought, care and quality of the piece"